williamjacksn/hymns/README.md

 2. Add hymn numbers to the first page of each hymn.
 3. Arrange all hymns into a single PDF file.
 4. Add blank pages if necessary to keep two-page hymns in a single spread.
 5. Write the combined PDF file to `hymns.pdf` in the current directory.
 If `hymns.pdf` already exists, it will be overwritten.

+The resulting PDF is designed to be printed double-sided.